-2.0.9 Whilst there are undoubtedly formulaic methods of calculating developer contributions that are commonly used, the inappropriateness to include formulas in an un-examined SPD document is to enable the local planning authority to ensure that any developer contribution sought through a S106 agreement for any individual planning application meets the tests of Regulation 122 above.
+2.8 Whilst there are undoubtedly formulaic methods of calculating developer contributions that are commonly used, the inappropriateness to include formulas in an un-examined SPD document is to enable the local planning authority to ensure that any developer contribution sought through a S106 agreement for any individual planning application meets the tests of Regulation 122 above.

-3 Community Infrastructure Levy
+3.0 Community Infrastructure Levy

-3.0.1 Stevenage Borough Council is a CIL authority.
+- 3.1 Stevenage Borough Council is a CIL authority.
 Any application granted permission after 01 April 2020 may be liable to pay a CIL charge which is calculated based on the size, type and location of the development.
-The thresholds for whether a proposed development pays a CIL charge are if a development:

-- Involves a new build that creates net additional floorspace (based on gross internal area) of 100m or more, - Involves the creation of one or more dwellings, or - Involves change of use to residential where the existing floorspace has not been in continuous use for at least 6 months in the previous 3 years.

-3.0.2 Details of the Council's CIL Charging Schedule can be found on the Council webpages at www.stevenage.gov.uk/CIL
+The thresholds for whether a proposed development pays a CIL charge are if a development: - Involves a new build that creates net additional floorspace (based on gross internal area) of 100m2 or more, - Involves the creation of one or more dwellings, or - Involves change of use to residential where the existing floorspace has not been in continuous use for at least 6 months in the previous 3 years. - 3.2 Details of the Council's CIL Charging Schedule can be found on the Council webpages at www.stevenage.gov.uk/CIL - 3.3 The webpages contain the Stevenage CIL Charging Schedule and associated policies including the Instalments Policy.
+The webpages also contain a SBC CIL Guidance document which has a detailed explanation of liability, calculations, exemptions and relief, the CIL process, CIL Forms, CIL payment, enforcement and Appeals. - 3.4 The Council's first and subsequently annually updated Infrastructure Funding Statement will be published on this page.
+This will contain a list of CIL funding priorities. - 3.5 It is expected that the vast majority of applications for built development, other than those householder applications will be liable to pay a CIL charge.

-Development Type CIL Rate (per sqm)

-Zone 1 (Stevenage Central, Stevenage West Urban Extension, North of Stevenage Extension Zone 2: Everywhere else

-Residential

-Market Housing £40 £100

-Sheltered Housing £100

-Extracare Housing £40

-Retail Development £60

-All other development £0

-Table 1 SBC CIL Charging Schedule (rates set 01 April 2020)

-3.0.3 The webpages contain the Stevenage CIL Charging Schedule and associated policies including the Instalments Policy.
-The webpages also contain a SBC CIL Guidance document which has a detailed explanation of liability, calculations, exemptions and relief, the CIL process, CIL Forms, CIL payment, enforcement and appeals.

-3.0.4 The Council's annually updated Infrastructure Funding Statement will be published on this page.
-This will contain a list of the Council's CIL funding priorities.

-3.0.5 It is expected that the majority of applications for built development, with the exception of the majority of householder applications, will be liable to pay a CIL charge.
 Some householder applications will be required to pay, but only if they propose 100 sqm or more built development and don't seek a residential extension exemption.

-4 Hertfordshire County Council Contributions
+4.0 Hertfordshire County Council Contributions